 Faith cannot be replaced and she will never be forgotten.
 Her little kitty paws are too tightly wrapped around my heart for that to happen.
 With time, the tears will likely be replaced with happy memories.
 But, for now, I am sad and missing my kitty like stinkâ€¦and that is okay.
 Nothing says life needs to be a perpetual state of happiness.

 Mommy loves Faith.
-Now and forevermore.If you enjoyed this post, consider buying me a cafe mocha.
+Now and forevermore.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.